 The State of Maine's legacy data network dated from the late 1990's when the uptime, security and throughput requirements were far less demanding.
-Budget constraints of the last decade left the antiquated core of the network, (the devices that switched and routed all the State data, voice and video traffic), in place for more than 15 years, many years longer than the expected useful life.
+Budget constraints of the last decade left the antiquated core of the network, (the devices that switched and routed all the State data, voice and video traffic), in place for more than 15 years.
+This placed the entire system at risk with several single points of failure.